rgutzen/rgutzen.github.io/_posts/2020-04-14-visualizing_workload.md

 This is at least the line of argument with which I will start off my next PhD planning meeting.
 In these meetings, students are asked to map out all their projects for up to the next four years.
 Doing this decently accurate is ambitious at best and illusive at worst.
 However, that doesn't mean that planning is useless.
 Quite on the contrary, it is rather the lack of planning or misplanning which causes problems down the road.
 <br>
-Planning time and resources wisely means to to not in worrying about details which are most likely to change anyway, and prevent stepping into common mistakes such as being overly optimistic or pessimistic, misjudging our own abilities and requirements, or ignoring contradicting evidence.
+Planning time and resources wisely means to not in worrying about details which are most likely to change anyway, and prevent stepping into common mistakes such as being overly optimistic or pessimistic, misjudging our own abilities and requirements, or ignoring contradicting evidence.
 Any visualization used to illustrate and help with the planing should therefore be aware of the difficulties in planning workload and ideally help to avoid them.
 <br>
 But for some reason the go-to tool to visualize workload and the temporal sequence of tasks is the *Gantt chart*.
 Even if you are not familiar with the name you have at least seen in action in some project management tool or progress reports.
 It is simple and straight-forward to understand.
 Each task ([A], [B], [C], [D]) is represented by a bar on a timeline with a clear-cut beginning and end.
 Multiple bars are stacked in parallel to represent different tasks or projects.